-#FOCUS: Mental health & wellbeing in SA adland
+#SPOTLIGHT: Mental health & wellbeing in SA adland

 by Herman Manson (@marklives) Mental health and wellbeing have long been a subject of discussion in virtually every industry you can think off.
 Yet, in the South African advertising and marketing industries, at least, little headway seems to have been made in going beyond talking.
 Not even our ad industry body, the Association for Communication and Advertising (ACA), could offer any input on the issue.
 Industry leaders, to a large extent, wouldn’t discuss the issue on the record.